ydirson/gl-streaming/INTERNALS.md

 This case has yet to be properly handled, and is protected by an `assert(0)` in the meantime.

+### `eglQuerySurface` and size attributes

+Currently we use a single (fixed-size) window on server side, created when launching the server.
+This usually does not match the size of the window created by client apps.
+When an app queries the width or height of the window surface to fit rendering to this size, querying the server for the real EGLSurface size gives unintended results (and in the case where a demo app like `es2tri` checks the size matches its expectations, can result in early abort).

 # other things to be documented